 What counties are covered by area code 908?

 Area code 908 primarily serves Union, Somerset, Hunterdon, and Warren counties.
 It also includes parts of Middlesex, Morris, and Essex counties.
-This makes it one of the most geographically diverse area codes in New Jersey.
+This makes it one of the most geographically diverse area codes in New Jersey, encompassing a wide range of communities and environments.

 Is 908 a New Jersey area code?

 Yes, area code 908 is exclusively located in New Jersey.
-It was created to serve the central part of the state.
+It was created in 1991 specifically to serve the central part of the state, separating it from the older 201 area code.

 When did area code 908 become active?

 Area code 908 became active on June 8, 1991.
-It was created as a split from the older 201 area code.
+It was established as a geographic split from the 201 area code to accommodate the growing number of telephone subscribers in Central New Jersey.

 What is the new area code overlaying 908?

 The overlay area code for 908 is 272.
-This means that new phone numbers in the 908 geographic region may be assigned the 272 area code, and ten-digit dialing is now standard.
+This means that new phone numbers assigned within the same geographic region previously served solely by 908 may now be assigned the 272 area code.
+Consequently, ten-digit dialing (area code + number) is now standard for all local calls within this combined service territory.

-To wrap up, the area code 908 is far more than a simple sequence of numbers.
+The area code 908 is far more than a simple sequence of numbers.
 It embodies the history, geography, and community spirit of Central New Jersey.
-From its origins as a necessary split from the venerable 201 to its current status as part of a dual-code region serving a bustling and vibrant communication hub, the 908 area code has consistently played a crucial role in connecting people and businesses across a diverse region.
-It represents a living part of New Jersey’s identity, a testament to growth, and a steadfast link for countless individuals and enterprises.
-As the region continues to thrive, the area code 908 will undoubtedly remain a significant symbol of its enduring character.
+From its origins as a necessary split from the venerable 201 to its current status as part of a dual-code region serving a bustling and vibrant communication hub, the 908 area code has consistently played a crucial role in connecting communities, businesses, and residents across this dynamic part of the Garden State.
+As the region continues to grow and evolve, the 908 and its overlay, 272, will remain essential identifiers of Central New Jersey’s interconnected present and future.

 Sabrina